-Melinda Maleeva asks you to write a brief (5 pages) statement to her describing what you can bring to the department.
+Melinda Maleeva asks you to write a brief (2000 word) statement to her describing what you can bring to the department.
 She intends to relate what you have to say to Mr. McMettle to convince him you will be worth your mettle.

-Assignment: Write a five page statement describing how expertise in organizational psychology can benefit Acme.
+Assignment: Write a statement describing how expertise in organizational psychology can benefit Acme.
 You must convince Al that you are worth the salary you have been offered and that you can contribute to the bottom line.
-Be sure to demonstrate that you have a good grasp of what organizational psychology is about, how it has emerged and ways its methods can be applied to help this organization.
-The paper should include references in APA style, be well organized, and carefully edited.
-Sources you may wish to consider are chapters 1,2, and 10 in Beehr, the Annual Review article and any others you may find on your own.
+Be sure to demonstrate that you have a good grasp of what organizational psychology is about, how it has emerged, and how its methods can be applied to help his organization.
+The paper should include references in APA style, be well organized and carefully edited.

 Miracle Medical Center was established in the early 1900s in Baltimore City.
 For over three quarters of a century, it has developed a sterling reputation for providing health care to all city residents in need, both wealthy and poor.
 It has also established itself as a regional center for treating orthopedic problems and traumas caused by gunshot wounds.
 Patients who need orthopedic surgery are referred from all over the mid-Atlantic region.
 MMC offers a full range of medical services to the city and surrounding counties.
 It has drawn many of its excellent medical specialty personnel from Johns Hopkins U. and the University of Maryland schools, both of which have strong national and international reputations.
 Up until the last decade, it has been able to maintain a strong medical support staff including nurses and medical technicians, many of whom have been with the institution for most of their careers.